-The final grade is based on three elements: home assignments, a mid-term test, and a final test.
-There will be 3-4 home works.
-The deadline for each home work will be announced during lectures and seminars.
-The weight of home assignments in the final grade is 20%.
-The weight of the mid-term is 30% and of the final test is 50%.
+The final grade is cumulative and based on two elements: a mid-term test and a final test.
+The weight of the mid-term is 45% and of the final test is 55%.
 The mid-term test will be administered towards the end of 1st module and the final one at the end of the semester.
-The final test will be cumulative.
+The final test will be cumulative (that is, it will cover all the material).
 There will be no make-up for the mid-term test.
 If a student misses it without an official excuse, s/he will get zero.
-With an official excuse (e.g. illness with a valid medical proof), her or his final test score will account for 80% (30% + 50%) of the course grade.
-That is, the weight of the final test is 80% in this case.
+With an official excuse (e.g. illness with a valid medical proof), her or his final test score will account for 100% of the course grade.
 Since the final test is expected to be more difficult (as it covers all the topics taught in the class) than the mid-term test, I strongly urge you not to miss the mid-term test.
 Make-up for the final test will be administered only in case of illness and only if a valid medical report is presented.